 - Living with Grey-headed Flying-foxes

 Flying Foxes play an important role in the Australian environment because they are natural plant pollinators and seed dispersers.
 As a protected species it is important that the animals are left alone, in addition, they are quietest when left undisturbed.

 If you come across a flying fox do not handle it, the greatest risk of disease is if you are scratched or bitten.
 If it is wounded call a wildlife rescue service.

-If you have further questions or concerns about flying foxes in your area, call the NSW Office of Environment and Heritage on 131 555.
+If you have further questions or concerns about flying foxes in your area, call the Department of Planning, Industry and Environment on 131 555.